SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 }
 ```

-In this model, we generate a random birthday for each student and check if all 365 days are represented through a hashset.
+In this model, we generate a random birthday for each student and check if all 365 days are represented through a hash set.
 We repeat this process many times and calculate the probability of seeing all birthdays.
-We then get the probability of seeing all birthdays for each number of students in our `students` array.
-Now, we simply run the code with `cargo run --release`:
+We then get the likelihood of seeing all birthdays for each number of students in our `students` array.
+Now, we run the code with `cargo run --release`:

 ```rust
 fn main() {